fernandoacorreia/blog/content/posts/github-pages-custom-domain.md

 This is extremely helpful because you don't have to pay for the certificate, and you don't have to deal with the details of creating it and setting it up, which can be quite involved.

-Go to your domain DNS provider and add CAA record following this pattern:
+Go to your domain DNS provider and add a CAA record following this pattern:

 ```
 DOMAIN CAA 0 issue “letsencrypt.org”